Naveenaa28/Inverse-kinematic-modeling-using-robo-analyzer-/README.md

-### RESULTS :  Thus, the forward kinematics using DH paramerters for a 4 and 6 dof robot using roboanalyzer is analysed and the graph for link cordinates and joint angles is plotted.
+### RESULTS :  Thus,the inverse kinematics using DH parameters for a 3 dof planer and 3 dof articulated robot using roboanalyzer is analysed and the graph of joint angle for a given input end effector position is plotted.